-On June 13, 2022, the Company entered into a binding asset purchase agreement (the "Agreement") with Galvani Nordeste Mineracao Ltd. ("Galvani") and MGLIT, pursuant to which the Company shall acquire a 100% ownership interest in two lithium mining licenses (the "Licenses") in Minas Gerais, Brazil (the "Transaction").
+On September 12, 2022, the Company completed the acquisition of a 100% ownership interest in two lithium mining licenses (the "Licenses") in Minas Gerais, Brazil from Galvani Nordeste Mineracao Ltd. ("Galvani") through its subsidiary, MGLIT.

 The two large Licenses are located approximately 2 km to the west of the large Xuxa lithium deposit of Sigma Lithium and approximately 3 km to the northwest of the CBL lithium mining operation.
 Mineralized pegmatites have been identified on the Licenses.